PIBWL Polish Armour page Main page » Polish armour » tankettes » part 7 – Polish artillerySteel Pantherswhat's new Po polsku

 Part V: Experimental tankettes --- Part VI: Foreign service of TK/TKS --- Part VII: Auxiliary equipment --- TKS gallery

-This article is a supplement to the Polish tankettes TK-3 (TK) and TKS, presenting their auxiliary equipment – the trailers dedicated for tankettes, and means of transport.
-This page has been excluded from the page on experimental tankettes TKW and TKS-B.
+This article is a supplement to the Polish tankettes TK-3 (TK) and TKS, describing their auxiliary equipment – tankette trailers and means of transport.
+This page has been excluded from a page on experimental tankettes TKW and TKS-B.

 The trailer was towed by a repair patrol tankette, which was included into a platoon as the sixth tankette, and followed behind combat tankettes in platoon actions.
 The trailer carried a set of spare parts (among others a carburettor, a fuel pump, a battery, brake shoes, bogie springs, road wheels), tools, additional ammuniton (3600 rounds) and some fuel.
 It should be noted, that only first 100 TK-3 tankettes were fitted with a special spring towing hook; later tankettes TK-3 and TKS probably could have been fitted with a special crossbar for trailer towing.
 The trailer had two big rubber-rimmed wheels on each side, suspended on a semi-elliptic spring, pivoting on a central axle.
 However, it was found, that the track drive was not successful – unpowered tracks generated drag, while they did not help much in off-road riding, apart from a soft terrain.
 That is why sometimes they were used without tracks, and also two-wheel trackless trailers were tested in 1936 (one of variants had a suspension with torsion bars).
 By 1939, the wheeled trailer design was ready, and it was encouraged to convert the tracked trailers in unit workshops, but it is not known, if any were actually converted.
 The details about its layout are not clear.

 There are no specifications available, only it is known, that the British trailer had a capacity of 500 kg.
-There is no information either on how many trailers were produced.
+There is no information on how many trailers were produced either.
 In wartime organization tables, there should be one tankette with the trailer in each six-tankette platoon (two in a company or a squadron), so at least 60 were needed.
-However, it is quite strange, that there are no photographs of tankettes with trailers abandoned in September 1939 known at all (we suspect, that the repair patrol tankettes could have been used to supplement first losses in combat vehicles, leaving their trailers – the regulation did not envisage a way of supplementing losses, while there were no reserve tanks in combat units).
+However, there are no photographs of tankettes with trailers or trailers alone abandoned in September 1939 known at all (we suspect, that repair patrol tankettes could have been used to supplement first losses in combat vehicles, leaving their trailers – the regulation did not envisage a way of supplementing losses, while there were no reserve tanks in combat units).

 It might be noted, that similar tracked trailers, but longer, were developed and used in France for Renault UE tractors.
 In Great Britain also an open trailer transporting four soldiers was tested.

-The tankettes could also tow a typical Polish fuel trailer, with three 200 l fuel barrels and two 50 l oil barrels, normally towed by trucks in armoured units.
-However, its usage seems rather experimental, or in emergency.
+The tankettes could also tow a typical Polish fuel trailer, with three 200 l fuel barrels and two 50 l grease barrels, normally towed by trucks in armoured units.
+However, its usage with tankettes seems rather experimental or in an emergency.
 It seems, that it was not well balanced for the small tankette.

 Little known design was a prototype armoured personnel-ammunition trailer for 37 mm wz.36 Bofors anti-tank gun, developed in 1936 by the Armoured Weapons Technical Research Bureau (BBT Br.Panc.).
 It was meant to carry three crewmen and 80 rounds in sixteen crates.
 Its origin was connected with an idea of motorization of Polish anti-tank artillery, using ordinary tankettes towing such trailers and guns.
 The prototype was built in August 1936 in the PZInż. workshops, then an improved model was built in December 1936.
-The two-wheel trailer had wheels 70 cm diameter, with solid rubber tires with torsion bars.
+The two-wheel trailer had 70 cm diameter wheels, with solid rubber tires, suspended on torsion bars.
 The trailer was armoured with 8 mm sides and 3-4 mm bottom.
 Empty weight was 630 kg, combat weight – 1100 kg.

 The tankettes were also seen towing a two-axle articulated trailer for Polish RKD divisional level radio set and its four-men crew.
 A standard horse-drawn trailer had wooden wheels, but in 1930s some were modified with rubber tires.
-The radio had maximum range 70 km (Morse code), with extended pole aerial.
-There is no precise information, but it was apparently used in 1930s in peacetime armoured companies, to communicate with big units.
-There are known several photographs of the tankettes towing RKD radio trailers with rubber tires on parades, but it is not known, if the tankettes were their typical tractors, or rather used for parade purposes only.
-During World War II, no tankettes were assigned to tow radio trailers in wartime units, especially, that in 1938 there started a withdrawal of RKD radios, and their replacement with N1 radios on radio cars, becoming a standard in armoured companies.
+The radio had a maximum range 70 km (Morse code) with an extended pole aerial.
+There is no precise information, but it was apparently used in 1930s in peacetime armoured companies, to communicate with major units.
+There are known several photographs of tankettes towing RKD radio trailers with rubber tires on parades, but it is not known, if the tankettes were their typical tractors, or rather used for parade purposes only.
+During World War II, no tankettes were assigned to tow radio trailers in wartime units, especially, that in 1938 there started a withdrawal of RKD radios and their replacement with N1 radios on radio cars, becoming a standard in armoured companies.

 The new, unique usage of tankettes, conceived in Poland, was employing them as armoured draisines – reconnaissance rail vehicles, used in armoured trains.
 For this purpose, they used special rail runners – frame-shaped two-axle carriages.
 The tankette mounted on the rail runner drove on rails using own tracks.
 The rail runner had a hydraulic mechanism to lift the tankette, and a ramp to unload it.
 The tankette could mount and dismount without the crew leaving the vehicle.
 By 1939 there were approximately 50 rail runners manufactured.
 Part of TK and TKS tankettes (at least 20) used as armoured draisines were equipped with a short-range radio RKB/C. They differed in having two additional boxes with equipment on front or rear fenders, a long pole folding aerial on a right side and some minor changes in external and internal equipment.

-In order to avoid too much wear of tankettes' drive mechanism, another unique device was developed in Poland in early 1930s: a wheeled chassis called the "road autotransport" or "autotransporter".
+In order to avoid too much wear of tankettes' drive mechanism, another unique device was developed in Poland in early 1930s: a wheeled chassis called the "road autotransport" (autotransport drogowy) or "autotransporter".
 It was meant for transporting tankettes over longer distances, sparing more expensive trucks.
 It was a two-axle engineless chassis, basing on Ursus A 2-ton truck components.
-The tankette was riding onto the chassis through two rear ramps, then its crew was disconnecting tracks and chaining sprocket wheels with a gear driving rear wheels.
-Rear wheels were double.
-Front wheels were steered, connected with the tankette's steering wheel (the details are unknown; it might have demanded some modification to the tankette, but there is no closer information available).
-The empty chassis could have been towed by the tankette, steered by the commander, sitting on a folding seat.
-The chassis was fitted with twin headlamps, a spare wheel and lockers for tools.
+The tankette was riding onto the chassis through two rear ramps, then its crew was disconnecting tracks and chaining sprocket wheels with a gear driving rear double wheels.
+Front wheels were steered, connected with the tankette's steering wheel (the details are unknown; it might have demanded some modification to the tankette, possibly making a hole in a bottom plate to connect a steering wheel shaft, but there is no closer information available).
+The tankette was kept in a place by two screw holders on each side.
+The empty chassis could have been towed by the tankette, steered by a commander, sitting on a folding seat and using a detachable steering wheel.
+The chassis was fitted with twin headlamps, a spare wheel and two lockers for tools.

-Several dozen of "autotransport" chassises were manufactured and used in tankette units before the war, but there is no specific information about their production and years of service.
-Apparently they were mostly used in the first half of 1930s, judging from early camouflage on tankettes on most of the photographs.
+According to J. Magnuski, several dozen of "autotransport" chassises were manufactured and used in tankette units until the war[1], but it is doubtful.
+Probably several vehicles were manufactured only[6], or around a dozen.
+Apparently they were mostly used in the first half of 1930s, judging from early camouflage on tankettes on most of photographs.
 It seems, that they came out of use by late 1930s.
-There is no record in publications, if any were still used in 1939.
+There is no record in publications, that any were still used in 1939.
 There are not known photographs of abandoned vehicles either.
 Organization charts of mobilized wartime tankette units do not mention them, but they contain two transporter trucks instead.

-Despite these vehicles seem quite well-known in Polish publications, but they had not been researched in detail so far.
+Despite these vehicles seem quite well-known in Polish publications, they had not been researched in detail so far.
 There is no closer information about their service, date of design, technical details, neither are known their closer specifications.
-Apparently they were rather impractical, because empty chassises demanded other vehicles to tow, while their use was rather limited to a safe area, without a danger of contact with the enemy.
-They were useless in case of the tankettes with broken engines or transmission as well.
+Apparently they were rather impractical, because empty chassis demanded other vehicles to tow, and embarking/disembarking probably took up to around a dozen minutes (there is no specific information available).
+They could have found some usage in peacetime conditions only.
+It was an attempt of making a relatively cheap mean of transport, in a view of a tight budget and low motorization ratio of the country, but their price was probably as much as around a half of a truck.
+They were also useless in case of tankettes with broken engines or transmission.

 More straightforward way of transporting the tankettes using special trucks, like elsewhere in the world, was adopted eventually.
-However, due to financial reasons, their numbers were very limited and they could be only used to transport some of broken down tankettes.
-There were used 4x2 medium trucks with a special platfom, ramps and a winch, that could transport only one tankette.
+However, due to financial reasons, their numbers were very limited and they could only transport some of broken down or damaged tankettes.
+There were used 4x2 medium trucks with a special platfom, ramps and a winch, which could transport only one tankette.

 It might be interesting to note, that in case of a railway transport, one 13-metre Pdk flatcar could carry a whole platoon of six tankettes (placed transversally) and one motorcycle.